JenniferSieber/kanban-board-v1/README.md

-# React + TypeScript + Vite
+## React + TypeScript + Vite + TailwindCSS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Kanban Board v1
+- Kanban Board with updates to priority, points and title of each task.
+Draggable feature updates the status of the card based on column dragged.
+- using json-server to for effective database testing with db.json

 ## Expanding the ESLint configuration